 However, commitments to change have three dimensions which may relate to job insecurity differently.
 Organization's change initiatives are based on sense of duty towards normative commitment, but Reflections and willingness to support change because of an understanding of its intrinsic advantages is the affective commitment to change.
-For different reasons the perceptions on job security is expected to be negatively in to these two types of commitment to change(Bordia et al., 2004).
+For different reasons the perceptions on job security is expected to be negatively in to these two types of commitment to change(23).
 A lower level of this form of commitment is expected to be related to job insecurity and the clarity of a given situation largely depends on affective commitment.
-A clear future perspective is often based on lack of job security, and sinceemployee perceiving is based on the employer normative commitment to change in fulfilled its obligations, and a breach of such obligations may be perceived by job insecurity, job insecurity is expected to be negatively commitment to change.
-Meanwhile, higher levels of continuance commitment to change are expected to be related to job insecurity, (Beer and Nohria (2000).
+A clear future perspective is often based on lack of job security, and since employee perceiving is based on the employer normative commitment to change in fulfilled its obligations, and a breach of such obligations may be perceived by job insecurity, job insecurity is expected to be negatively commitment to change.
+Meanwhile, higher levels of continuance commitment to change are expected to be related to job insecurity, (20).

-VI.
+III.
 Conclusion

 Conclusively, this studies asreviews the contribution of different scholars and researchers towards moderating role of employability on the relationship between job insecurity and commitment to change.
 Review of literature indicates that the moderating roles of employability have an effect on job insecurity and employee commitment to change.
-It was also discovered from the literatures that an excellent and effective organization begins withemployee's commitment to change.
+Itwas also discovered from the literatures that an excellent and effective organization begins with employee's commitment to change.